gleam-lang/website/_posts/2024-08-02-supercharged-labels.md

 ## More JavaScript bit array support

-Gleam's has a literal syntax for constructing and pattern matching on bit arrays, providing a convenient and easier to understand alternative using bitwise operators as is common in other languages.
+Gleam has a literal syntax for constructing and pattern matching on bit arrays, providing a convenient and easier to understand alternative using bitwise operations, as is common in other languages.
 Currently not all options supported on the Erlang target are supported on the JavaScript target.

-In this release [Richard Viney](https://github.com/richard-viney) has added support for the `little` and `big` endianness options, the `signed` and `unsigned` int options, sized floats (32-bit and 64-bit), and `utf8` option.
+In this release [Richard Viney](https://github.com/richard-viney) has added support for the `little` and `big` endianness options, the `signed` and `unsigned` int options, 32-bit and 64-bit sized float options, and `utf8` option.
 Thank you Richard!

 ## Document symbols